-Example of the Benefits Cap
+Example of the Benefit Cap

 Mr and Mrs Green live with their 5 children, aged 3, 7, 9, 11 and 14 in a council property.
-They currently receive full Housing Benefit of £60 per week credited direct to their rent account.
+They receive full Housing Benefit of £60 per week credited direct to their rent account.
 (Their benefit is based on receiving Employment and Support Allowance or Job Seekers Allowance and Child Benefit, Child Tax Credit).

 The DWP tell us that there is a potential benefit cap amount of £110 per week that they are receiving over the £500 per week from various sources of benefit.